 The awards in 2016 saw entries at an extremely high standard with a record number receiving a gold award.
 Thank you to all the achievers and new entries who continue to make the Community Animal Welfare Footprints a success.
 More than 80 local authorities and housing providers hit the high standards necessary in the different categories to achieve Gold.
 It is excellent to see that many are still providing a ‘gold standard’ service with regards to animal welfare.

 For the full list of 2016 achievers please see below.
 If you notice your colleagues on the 2016 list please take the time to congratulate them on their efforts to improve animal welfare in their organisation.
-For more information on how to enter the 2017 awards please email email@example.com.
+To enter the 2017 awards click here.

 Full List of 2017 CAWF Winners in England

 The winner of the Innovator Award 2017 and the Special Recognition Award 2017 the runner-up will be announced at the awards presentation in November.